Skip to content

 modelBuilder.ConfigureOpenIddictModule();

-modelBuilder.ConfigureAuthorizationModule(); // new: grants are host-level
+modelBuilder.ConfigureAuthorizationModule(); // grants + role metadata, host-level

 }